Frequently Asked Questions

 What is bike share?

 Bike share is an easy, affordable mode of transportation that allows users to make trips using sturdy, publicly available bikes.
+Bike share is mainly used for short, point-to-point trips, though it can also be used for recreational trips.
 Riders use bike share to supplement other transportation options, such as subways, buses, walking, and private automobiles.

 Citi Bike is New York City’s bike share system.